UniversalDependencies/UD_Albanian-TSA/README.md

 # Changelog
 * 2020-07-08 v2.7
   * Changing POS from SCONJ to PRON for "që", when introducing relative clauses
+  * Fixing a minor error in the morphological analysis of "lajmet"

 * 2020-05-15 v2.6
   * Initial release in Universal Dependencies.